How safe is the Singapore Savings Bonds (SSB)? And should you apply for it?

 Deadline for SSB Application

-Typically, the deadline for application is around 25th of each month (check for bond details here).
+Typically, the deadline for application is around 25th of each month.
 So if you want to catch May 2019’s bond, you’ll have to apply for it before 25th April, 9pm.

 What you need to do before applying for SSB